News & Insights

 Cybersecurity is another critical concern.
 Smart containers rely on cloud services and a complex network of satellites for instant data transmission, presenting a risk of hacking and data tampering.
 Businesses must invest in robust security measures to prevent breaches while staying informed about government cybercrime and data protection legislation.

-5. Sensor Interference
+5. Sensor interference

 Finally, the physical characteristics of shipping containers and the environments in which they operate can interfere with sensor functionality.
 The thick steel construction of containers and the storage conditions within large vessels may hinder the sensors' ability to transmit data effectively.
 This can result in delays and inaccuracies in the data received.
 Ensuring reliable data transmission over long distances requires a dependable communication network, necessitating partnerships with trusted network providers with a robust global infrastructure.